intersides/alkimia-solutions/README.md

 2. Automatic building and starting of containers when services are requested
 3. Container health monitoring
 4. Environment-specific configuration
+5. Resource limits for containers (CPU and memory)
+6. Support for container scaling strategies

+### Container Performance Monitoring

+The `ContainerMonitorService.js` module provides:

+1. Real-time monitoring of container CPU and memory usage
+2. Threshold-based alerts for resource usage
+3. Performance data collection for analysis
+4. Support for automatic scaling decisions
+5. Panic threshold detection for critical resource usage

+### Stress Testing

+The `stress-agent` module provides:

+1. Tools for generating controlled load on backend services
+2. Incremental stress testing with configurable parameters
+3. CPU load simulation with precise intensity control
+4. Integration with the monitoring system for observing container behavior under load

 ### Modular Architecture